androportal/ABT/user/Account_management.rst

    :width: 350pt

 * Check the check-box if manual account code has to be provided or leave it as it is, for automatic account code generation.
-Click on ``Save`` button to save this preference.
+Click on ``Confirm`` button to save this preference.
   Remember, this is one time activity.
 Later, this alert-box will never appear, it will follow the saved preference(manual or automatic).